Power Lords: Power Lords: The Video Game for the Magnavox Odyssey 2

 The Power Lords video game was advertised in the third issue of the Power Lords comic during February 1984 and was releasing during a time period in video game history when the great video game crash was in full swing and the Magnavox Odyssey 2 video game system was in its final days.
-An extremely limited amount of copies were sold and it is considered one of the rarest video games of its generation and the rarest game on the Magnavox Odyssey 2.
+An extremely limited number of copies were sold and it is considered one of the rarest video games of its generation and the rarest game on the Magnavox Odyssey 2.
 It is considered the holy grail of the Magnavox Odyssey 2 video game system due to its rarity and is considered a very good game as some retro video game review sites have scored it a 4.3 out of 5.
-While it is a single screen shooter / Shmup, it is not a clone of Space Invaders or any other game.
-You freely fly a ship (the same ship that is seen in the Power Lords comic book series) around Volcan Rock (the evil planet destroying base of Arkus the evil dictator) and try to shoot the large snake which will fire laser beams at your ship if you fail to dodge its attacks.
+While it is a single-screen shooter / shoot 'em up, it is not a clone of Space Invaders or any other game.
+The player freely flies a ship (the same ship that is seen in the Power Lords comic book series) around Volcan Rock (the evil planet-destroying base of Arkus the evil dictator) and try to shoot the large snake which will fire laser beams at the player's ship if the player fails to dodge its attacks.
 Also, volcanic eruptions also occur, which the player must watch out for.

-There were also Atari 2600 and Colecovision versions of the Power Lords video game made, but the versions of the game for these two video game systems were never officially released.
+There were also Atari 2600 and ColecoVision versions of the Power Lords video game made, but the versions of the game for these two video game systems were never officially released.
 Only the Magnavox Odyssey 2 version of the Power Lords video game was released to the public at retail stores.

 Relaunch

 In late 2012, toy sculptors Four Horsemen Studios announced they had acquired the license to produce new Power Lords action figures.
-Using the Glyos joints created by Onell Design, the new Power Lords figures were first released at SDCC in 2013 but were cancelled after failing to reach preorder targets.
-Another version was announced in 2017 and debuted at ComicCon, however their current status is unknown.
+Using the Glyos joints created by Onell Design, the new Power Lords figures were first released at San Diego Comic-Con in 2013 but were cancelled after failing to reach pre-order targets.
+Another version was announced in 2017 and debuted at Comic-Con; however, their current status is unknown.